soychae93/LIF-RNN-fitting-on-Neuronal-Data/README.md

 <img width="545" height="250" alt="image" src="https://github.com/user-attachments/assets/ad35a129-eded-4fb8-8020-a475c93fe3a0" />

+Recurrent matrix, W, is inferred through imposing constraints on stability by using SoC [1, 3].
+You can build W using the code BuildingWeight.py uploaded in this repo.
+To infer the optimal initial state of the system, x* and read out of the system, C, that accurately generating the motor outputs, below cost function is designed to be minimized.

 **Minimizing cost-to-go**

 <img width="632" height="290" alt="image" src="https://github.com/user-attachments/assets/75d656d3-e1c6-4cbe-bcbc-92c3f7d652c2" />

+To ensure system stability, the eigenvalues of the recurrent weight matrix are kept below 1.
+This implementation is heavily inspired by control theory.
+For example, the controllability of the network is enhanced by aligning the neural state space with highly controllable directions, identified through eigendecomposition of the controllability Gramian.

 # Ongoing Work
 ## LIF RNN fitting on simulated data